PermutaTriangle/Tilings/README.rst

        tilescope spec 231 point_placements

-It will always try to solve for the generating functions, although in some cases you will come across some unimplemented features, for more information please join us on our `Discord server <https://discord.gg/ySJD6SV>`__, where we'd be happy to talk about it!
+It will always try to solve for the generating function, although in some cases you will come across some unimplemented features, for more information please join us on our `Discord server <https://discord.gg/ySJD6SV>`__, where we'd be happy to talk about it!